manav828/doneone/FIXES_APPLIED.md

 2. Type task title (e.g., "Check this out")
 3. **Description already has the URL!** You can add more notes if needed
 4. Press Enter or click "Add Task"
-5. ✅ Green toast appears: "Task added to FlowBoard!"
+5. ✅ Green toast appears: "Task added to DoneOne!"
-6. Open FlowBoard → Find your task
+6. Open DoneOne → Find your task
 7. Click task → See description with URL!

 ---